Helen Nelson (rugby union)

-Helen Nelson (born 24 May 1994) is a Scottish rugby union player.
+Helen Nelson (born 24 May 1994) is a Scottish rugby union player who plays for Trailfinders Women and the Scotland.
 She played for Scotland and was captain for the team at the 2021 Women's Six Nations Championship in their winning match against Wales.
 She was the captain of the Scotland Rugby Union Sevens team from 2018 to 2019 and has also been a member of the Scottish Alpine Ski Team (2009–2012).

 Club career

 Nelson is a Scottish Rugby contracted player, who is part of the Loughborough Lightning team.
 Before joining the club, she played for Montpellier Hérault Rugby for the 2018 season.
 She has also played for Barbarians FC and for the University of Edinburgh.
 She played for the Murrayfield Wanderers from 2012 to 2017 and was part of the Murrayfield Wanderers team that won the 2016/17 league and cup double.

 She was vice captain for the Barbarians FC's first International against USA Eagles in April 2019.

 Throughout her career, she has played in both fly-half and midfield positions.